ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Average spread.
    - Uses *Pistol Mags*, 5 second reload.
    - Average firerate, semiautomatic.
 - Made from iron ingots, redstone, Decent Gun Parts, a piston, and a redstone torch.
+- Has barrel, stock, sight, underbarrel, and mag attachment points.
 - Flavor text: *"A pistol with a slide made from a piston.
 A nice and average firearm that is all around useful."*

+**Chester**
+- Look is similar to that of a M79, but with the break looking like a chest; no stock.
+- Stats are basic, as it is a single barreled grenade launcher.
+   - Average damage falloff, decent velocity for a grenade launcher.
+Average range for a lobbing weapon.
+   - No spread.
+   - Holds 1 *Grenade Shell*, 3 second reload, internal.
+   - Firerate dependant on reload, break action.
+- Made from iron ingots, a tripwire, a chest, and a log.
+- Has stock, sight, and underbarrel attachment points.
+- Flavor text: *"A chest modified to fire grenades.
+Wacky."*

 ### Pristine Guns
 These would require "Pristine Gun Parts", and item that requires more expensive materials.